project8/luna/P8Compute/README.md

 # P8Compute

-## Running the Jupyter Notebook Server
+## Accessing the Container & Running the Jupyter Notebook Server

 The `project8/p8compute-jupyter` container includes root, python, Katydid and Locust packages.
 The `project8/p8compute-jupyter` container will run a Jupyter notebook that has access to Project 8 python resources.
 Choose accordingly to your needs.